Brisket is a tough, stringy cut of meat from the chest of the cow, which takes a long time to break down into a delicious piece of meat.

 - Check out the smoke and temperature.
 Once it has preheated to 225°F, get the brisket in the smoker keeping fat side up, insert a meat thermometer into the thickest part of the brisket and let the brisket smoke low and slow by closing the door

-- When the meat temperature reaches 165°F (it may take up to 4 hours), remove the brisket from smoker, wrap it with peach butcher paper and put back
+- When the meat temperature reaches 165°F (it may take up to 4 hours), remove the brisket from the smoker, wrap it with peach butcher paper, and put it back

 - Keep cooking until the temperature of the brisket reaches 195˚ F, you may have to wait for around 8 hours to get that temperature